Wednesday, December 13, 2006

 DoT has sent a notice to Internet Service Providers (ISPs) to block around 17-18 websites.
 The department usually sends such notices of censorship only when it finds objectionable anti-national content or anything against public interest.
 But the government, going full blast in its zeal to do something to quell rising anger, has goofed big time by proscribing the MumbaiHelp blogspot, which acted as a lifeline after the blasts, giving information about critical numbers to contact and details about the dead and injured.

-www.pkblogs.com, a site set up by Pakistani bloggers to get around the blog ban that their government had put in place after the Danish cartoons episode.
+To compound the absurdity, it is still possible to get onto this site by logging on to www.pkblogs.com, a site set up by Pakistani bloggers to get around the blog ban that their government had put in place after the Danish cartoons episode.
 In short, thanks to this new policy, a blog to help the victims of a possibly Pakistan-inspired attack can only be accessed through a Pakistani site!

 Lest Cyberia turn into Siberia, the online community is already up in arms against the new move.
 Experts believe that the government’s sudden move is aimed at thwarting the use of blogs and websites by terrorists and their supporters.
 Blogspot, a Google-owned site, is among those blocked.